 Thinking about buying refurbished electronics on Amazon?
-Here’s my experience with Amazon Renewed.
+Read about my experience with Amazon Renewed.

-Amazon’s Subscribe & Save program is another way to save money on things you buy regularly.
+Amazon’s Subscribe & Save program is a way to save money on things you buy regularly.
 The subscription service comes with free shipping.

 And if you subscribe to five or more products and choose a single auto-delivery to one address, you get up to 15% off.